fr3ak2402/GalaxySlicerNeo/README.md

 **Note: If no changes are made to the development of the slicer within 24 hours, the nightly build will be suspended for the day.**

+A nightly build will automatically start at 12:00am UK time.
+The build should be complete and available at around 2:00am UK time.
+Depending on the capacity of Github, the builds may be available with a delay.

 # License

 GalaxySlicer neo is licensed under the GNU Affero General Public License, version 3.
 GalaxySlicer neo is based on Bambu Studio by BambuLab.